Johndsalas/haven_for_hope_evictions_project/README.md

 ## Prepare

 **311 request data was prepared using the following manner:**
+* The original data was downloaded from [Open Data SA](https://data.sanantonio.gov/dataset/service-calls)
 * Relevant columns were renames for ease of use all other columns were dropped
 * Dropped rows not pertaining to homelessness
 * X and Y coordinate columns were converted from NAD 1983 State Plane Texas South Central FIPS 4204 Feet to Tableau friendly latitude and longitude coordinates using pyproj